 PhD in Public Affairs Health Services Management and Research

-The University of Central Florida offers a doctorate in healthcare administration that brings content together from several disciplines such as criminal justice, health management and informatics, public administration, and social work.
-The program is housed within the college of community innovation and education and prepares students for academic positions engaging in teaching and research.
-Additionally, graduates have also gone on to leadership and research roles in public, non-profit, and private industries within the healthcare system.
+The University of Central Florida offers one of the best doctorate in healthcare administration programs.
+This program brings content together from several disciplines such as criminal justice, health management and informatics, public administration, and social work.
+The program is housed within the College of Community Innovation and Education.
+It prepares doctoral students for academic positions engaging in teaching and research roles.
+Additionally, graduates have also gone on to leadership and research roles for top executives in public, non-profit, and private industries within the healthcare system.
 The doctoral program welcomes people from varying academic and professional backgrounds.
 UCF is ranked #166 in national universities, #154 in best value schools, and #16 in most innovative schools by U.S. News.
 It holds its regional accreditation from the Southern Association of Colleges and Schools Commission on Colleges to offer doctoral programs.

 #5 – University of Mississippi Medical Center

 The University of Mississippi Medical Center offers another of the top doctor of healthcare administration programs.
 This doctoral program is made available through UMMC’s School of Health Related Professions.
-Applicants must possess a master’s or doctorate degree from a regionally accredited school, along with a 3.0 GPA in a health-related field, or have a master’s or doctorate degree in any field with a 3.0 GPA and a minimum of five years of management experience.
-Potential students must also submit GRE scores for which there are no waivers.
-Additional materials include a current resume or CV and an essay documenting health care experience.
-The program is designed to be completed in just three years.
+Applicants must possess a master’s or doctorate degree from a regionally accredited school.
+Additional requirements include a 3.0 GPA in a health-related field, a master’s or doctorate degree in any field with a 3.0 GPA, and at least five years of management experience.
+Potential students must also submit GRE scores.
+Other materials include a current resume or CV and an essay documenting health care experience.
+The terminal degree program is designed to be completed in just three years.

 #4 – Liberty University

-Liberty University’s PhD in healthcare administration online is a 60-credit program that can be completed in just three years time.
-The 100% online delivery means working professionals can progress towards their degree, while keeping up with the demands of their personal lives, such as family and work.
-The program develops individuals to deal with the challenges of leading the modern health care facility or organization, with coursework and case studies that develop decision-making, business, and personnel skills, all within the context of the health care industry.
+Liberty University offers a terminal degree: the PhD in healthcare administration online.
+This is a 60-credit doctoral program that can be completed in just three years time.
+The 100% online delivery means working professionals can progress towards their degree while keeping up with the demands of their personal lives, such as family and work.
+The program develops individuals to deal with the challenges of leading the modern healthcare business.
+It includes coursework and case studies that develop financial management, decision-making, business, and personnel skills, all within the context of the health care industry.
 The program can best be described as an MBA for health care.
-Liberty is ranked #293 in national universities by U.S. News and World Report.
+Liberty is ranked #293 in national universities by U.S. News.

-The University of Alabama Birmingham offers an online PhD healthcare administration degree that focuses on practice-oriented skill-building and decision-making for current health care executives who currently hold, or who are seeking, senior-level management and leadership positions as health services managers or top executives.
-The program is designed for busy working health care leaders and can be completed in just three years: two years of coursework, followed by one year of dissertation research and defense.
-Admission requirements include three recommendations, transcripts, resume, and a short essay.
+The University of Alabama Birmingham offers an online PhD healthcare administration degree.
+This doctoral program focuses on practice-oriented skill-building and decision-making.
+It is designed for current health care executives who currently hold, or who are seeking, senior-level management and leadership positions as health services managers or top executives.
+The program is designed for busy working health care leaders.
+It can be completed in just three years: two years of coursework, followed by one year of dissertation research and defense.
+Admission requirements for doctoral students include three recommendations, transcripts, resume, and a short essay.
 Additionally, applicants must submit an organizational chart showing their position within the institution.
 GRE scores are not required.
 UAB ranks #166 in national universities by U.S. News.
 The Southern Association of Colleges and Schools Commission on Colleges has accredited UAB to offer health administration programs.

 #2 – Texas Woman’s University

-At Texas Woman’s University, the doctorate in healthcare administration is a research-based program, preparing a graduate for a position as university faculty, postdoctoral fellow, or public health educator.
-The program is offered through a mix of online and hybrid courses, making it a convenient program for working professionals.
+At Texas Woman’s University, the doctorate in healthcare administration is a research-based terminal degree program.
+It prepares a graduate for a position as university faculty, postdoctoral fellow, or public health educator.
+The program is offered through a mix of online and hybrid courses.
+This format makes it a convenient program for working professionals.
 Approval for a 100% online delivery method for the program is currently pending.
-The 96-credit program allows students to transfer up to 39 credits from an approved master’s program, which allows students to complete the degree even faster and begin working in the health administration field.
-Texas Woman’s University currently ranks #293 in national universities and #200 in top performers on social mobility by U.S. News and World Report.
+The 96-credit program allows students to transfer up to 39 credits from an approved master’s program.
+This allows doctoral students to complete the degree even faster and begin working in the health administration field.
+Texas Woman’s University currently ranks #293 in national universities and #200 in top performers on social mobility by U.S. News.

 #1 – Trident University International

-Trident University International offers an online PhD healthcare administration that requires no on-campus visitations and can be earned 100% online.
-Unlike most other online and traditional PhD health programs that require on-campus residencies, Trident’s degree is completely online and is one of the reasons it ranks number one on our list of most affordable PhD in healthcare administration programs.
-In addition to its affordable tuition, students save time and money due to having no travel and lodging costs as part of the program.
-The program’s dynamic and rigorous curriculum prepares graduates for several roles in the health care space, such as executive level leaders, consultants, researchers, academics, and more.
+Trident University International offers an online doctorate in healthcare administration, This program requires no on-campus visitations and can be earned 100% online.
+Unlike most other online and traditional PhD health programs that require on-campus residencies, Trident’s degree is completely online.
+This is one of the reasons it ranks number one on our list of most affordable PhD in healthcare administration programs.
+In addition to its affordable tuition, doctoral students save time and money due to having no travel and lodging costs as part of the program.
+The program’s dynamic and rigorous curriculum prepares graduates for several roles in the healthcare organization.
+Examples include top executives, consultants, researchers, academics, and more.

 Frequently Asked Questions